gianlazz/Lazztech.Cloud/GianDevNotes.md

 `cmd + shift + p` then reloading the window seems to have fixed this.

 Should I mock the snapshot.ImageDir setting?
 Also now I'm getting exceptions with the Snapshot.Status code.
 Things are definitly moving along now.

+Actually yeah I'm pretty close as I seem to have mocked all System.IO code with IFileServices now.
+Also if I comment out HandleIdentities() the basic non-null return value test passes.

+Does the code actually run like I expect it in the docker container thought?
+Also the thought of integration tests has crossed my mind again..

+Yes it works in the docker container!
+Now I have to get HandleIdentities() to work with the tests also I need to extract FaceDetection to it's own interface for the coordinates process.
+Then I can mock it and start testing the logic for instantiating the coordinates correctly from the process stdout.